 Project Debater convincingly produced “a rebuttal speech, countering with the view that potential technological and economic benefits from space exploration outweigh other government spending.”

-A second debate involved Project Debater and skilled Israeli debate expert, Dan Zafrir concerning "we should increase the use of telemedicine.”
+A second debate involved Project Debater and skilled Israeli debate expert, Dan Zafrir emphasized the theme “we should increase the use of telemedicine.”
 Both debates demonstrate, for the most part, a previously unachieved aspect of AI, mastering language, an obvious challenge for humans and yet another subject of debate.